Ontario Licence Plate Sticker Refunds are Coming

 If you paid renewal fees for your licence plate sticker for any: Individually owned passenger vehicle, light commercial motor vehicle (under 3000 kg), motorcycle, or moped between March 1, 2020 and March 12, 2022, and you do not owe any fees, fines or tolls, you will receive a refund cheque in the mail starting at the end of March and throughout the month of April.

 If you updated your address or paid fines, fees or tolls after March 7, 2022, your refund cheque may be delayed and not arrive until the summer or fall.
-Make sure the address associated with your Drivers License is up to date to make sure you receive the refund!
+Make sure the address associated with your Drivers Licence is up to date to make sure you receive the refund!

 Vehicles Not Eligible for the Licence Plate Sticker Refunds